MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/supported-languages.md

     </dependencyManagement>
 ```

-`semantickernel-bom`
-: A Maven project BOM that can be used to define the versions of all Semantic Kernel packages.
+- `semantickernel-bom` – A Maven project BOM that can be used to define the versions of all Semantic Kernel packages.

-`semantickernel-api`
-: Package that defines the core public API for the Semantic Kernel for a Maven project.
+- `semantickernel-api` – Package that defines the core public API for the Semantic Kernel for a Maven project.

-`semantickernel-aiservices-openai`
-: Provides a connector that can be used to interact with the OpenAI API.
+- `semantickernel-aiservices-openai` –Provides a connector that can be used to interact with the OpenAI API.

 Below is an example POM XML for a simple project that uses OpenAI.

 ```xml
 <project>
     <dependencyManagement>
         <dependencies>